-Smoking prevalence and use of SNPs
+Smoking prevalence and use of new alternatives to tobacco

 The survey results showed that 26.4% of the adult population in Georgia smokes tobacco products (combustible cigarettes) daily, with 1.5% smoking less frequently.
 There was a significant gender difference, with 49.8% of men reporting daily tobacco use compared to 5.9% of women.
 Tbilisi had a higher rate of daily tobacco use (28.8%) compared to other urban (27.9%) and rural settlements (23.9%).
 The results revealed a 2.2 percentage point increase in daily smoking prevalence compared to the previous survey with the same design conducted in 2021.

 The results also showed that, despite an increase compared to 2021, only a small percentage of the adult population uses new alternatives to tobacco, such as e-cigarettes and heated tobacco products.
 Specifically, 1.5% of adults use e-cigarettes daily and 2.4% less frequently, while 1.0% use heated tobacco products daily and 1.3% occasionally.
 There was a gender disparity in the use of e-cigarettes and heated tobacco products, with higher use among men.
 On the regional level, Tbilisi and other urban areas had higher rates of use for both e-cigarettes and heated tobacco products.